apache/dubbo-website/docs/en-us/user/references/metadata/introduction.md

-## Method 3: Configuration in project in -annotation way
+## Method 3: Config project in annotation way

 Refer to the sample: dubbo-samples-metadata-report/dubbo-samples-metadata-report-local-annotaion.